jeffreykegler/old_kollos/notes/design/precedenced.md

 In what follows, `exp` will represent the LHS symbol of the precedenced rule.
-We will need to have a unique symbols for
+We will need to have a unique symbol for
 `exp` at each level of precedence.
 We will represent the symbol for `exp` at level `x` as `exp[x]`.

-The top level rule for the precedenced rule will be a rule with the precedenced rule's LHS as its LHS, and the unique symbol for the lowest precedence as its RHS.
+The top level rule for the precedenced rule will be a rule whose LHS is the precedenced rule's LHS, and whose RHS is the symbol for `exp` at the the lowest precedence.
 That is, the top level rule will be
 ```
      exp ::= exp[0]